 Friday 23 September 2022

-Now let me be clear, I am in no way suggesting that no-one else can ever challenge my offsprings’ behaviour.
-Take school for example; children are clearly in the teachers’ domain and I would back school 100% to intervene to promote values of manners, kindness and respect.
-Nor do I expect socially unacceptable behaviour, such pushing to the front of a bus queue to be ignored.
-In this event, I would applaud the driver for sending any of my charges straight back to the end of the line.
+Now just to be crystal clear, I am in no way suggesting that no-one else can ever challenge my offsprings’ behaviour.
 No, I am concerned with one scenario only, that being when I am actually there … even in my own home!
 Surely, oh surely; that is my domain?

 I certainly thought so, a kind of unwritten rule of inter-parental respect, and, hence, on 12 August when I hear the topic raised by journalist Nina Warhurst on radio 5, I am quickly cheering her on.

 “In my opinion” she posits, “if a parent is present then it is no-one else’s job to tell a kid off“

 “Spot on Nina” I contribute on Twitter.
 The nation, however, is more divided.
 Endless contributors call, text and tweet-in to assert their right to, (surely the only word for this is) ‘interfere‘ if they spot a minor out-and-about with their family who dares to drop a P and Q or, heaven forbid, leaves an elbow resting on a table!
 The self-appointed etiquette police are passionate, casting themselves as the gallant guardians of British values and the very fabric of our society.